Best Surf Camps for Kids in Hawaii: Where Beginners Learn to Surf

 • 7-9 years: Group lessons start working.
 This is the sweet spot for a first real surf experience.

-• 10-12 years: Full surf camps (multi-day) become a great fit.
+• 10-12 years: Multi-day camps become a great fit.
 Maui Surfer Girls and similar shine here.

 • 13+: Anywhere, including more advanced schools.
 North Shore in summer, Hanalei, Honolua Bay (advanced).